GeorgeXCV/CS-Notes/grokking-algorithms.md

 ## Graphs
 A graph models a set of connections.
 Gaphs are made up of nodes and edges (connection).
 A node can be directly connected to many other nodes.
 Those nodes are called its neighbors.
 Graphs are a way to model how diferent things are connected to one another.

+## Trees
+For every node, the nodes to its let are smaller in value, and the nodes to the right are larger in value.

+Searching for an element in a binary search tree takes O(log n) time on average and O(n) time in the worst case.

+A binary search tree is a lot faster for insertions and deletions on average.
+But you don't get random access.

 # Algorithims